bantonelli/ProEdify-patternlab/README.md

 ## SCSS Build Process
-To ensure your .scss files are compiled, place your source code inside of */source/scss* (instead of the default */source/css* directory).
+To ensure your .scss files are compiled:
+1. place your source code inside of */source/scss* (instead of the default */source/css* directory).
-Then run `gulp dev:styles` for development build, or use `gulp prod:styles` for production build.
+2. run `gulp dev:styles` for development build (or use `gulp prod:styles` for production build).

 ### Development
 Features of development build: